-On 6 September 2023, a new credit facility agreement was executed between MLP Pruszków VI Sp. z o.o. and mBank S.A. for a total amount of EUR 11,973 thousand.
+On 30 December 2022, a new credit facility agreement was executed between MLP Łódź II sp. z o.o. and Santander Bank Polska S.A.
+(Santander).
+As of 31 December 2022, there were no outstanding liabilities under the credit facility.

-Repayment of bank borrowings in 2023
+Repayment of bank borrowings in 2022

-In 2023, the Group made all due and scheduled payments under its credit facility agreements.
+In 2022, the Group repaid its bank borrowings in accordance with the agreed repayment schedules.
 No credit facilities were terminated in the reporting period.

-3. 4.3 Notes
+3. 4.3 Bonds